adamluckydo/ontology/2_Fear/Fear.md

 According to the Buddha, one of the characteristics of existence is "dukkha", which more or less means "suffering".
 In any moment of perception, the Buddha says that there is some amount of suffering, and the way to get clear on that is to meditate on it.

-Turns out, if you practice viewing all phenomena as suffering while your brain is in a... suggestible state, it's possible to convince your brain that that is "The Truth" (superseding all other truths).
+Turns out, if you practice viewing all phenomena as suffering while your brain is in a suggestible state, it's possible to convince your brain that suffering is "The Truth" (superseding all other truths).
 And from firsthand experience, I can tell you that the effects of that are not good.
-The last few months of 2022 were by far the most miserable I've had in my entire life.
+The last few months of 2022 were by far the most miserable I've experienced in my entire life.

 Specifically, what happened for me was a sudden jolt of realization that everything was a trick.
 All good things, all bad things, every thing that _has_ happened or _will_ happen was just fake, and caring about any of it could only lead to suffering.
 You know how your brain will drift off into daydreams as soon as you're not focusing on something?
 Well every time that happened, instead of random thoughts about myself or others or the future or the past, it was just "this is all suffering".
 The only thing that helped was to clear my mind by meditating, but usually the thought of being alone with my own mind was too overwhelmingly terrifying to allow myself to do even that.
 For a few weeks after my initial jolt, I could not go to sleep without a light on and some audio playing to try to distract my mind from "The Truth".